Foundaro Spokes Docs

 Settings

-The Settings section covers your personal preferences within Foundaro Front and, for Admins, workspace-level configuration that affects all users.
+The Settings section covers your personal preferences within Foundaro Spokes and, for Admins, workspace-level configuration that affects all users.

 Account Settings